Xinrui-Fang/HCI-DL/Sequential/LSTM/README.md

 # LSTM
-This work followed from **[Time Series Prediction using LSTM with PyTorch in Python](https://stackabuse.com/time-series-prediction-using-lstm-with-pytorch-in-python/)**.
+This work follows from **[Time Series Prediction using LSTM with PyTorch in Python](https://stackabuse.com/time-series-prediction-using-lstm-with-pytorch-in-python/)**.
 The task is to predict flight travelling passengers.
 This is a good example for time series prediction with LSTM.

 ## Dataset
 Please install dataset with `pip install seaborn` or `conda install seaborn`, we use `flight` dataset in this library.